What is a Jumbo Loan? 8 Things Homebuyers Should Know

-What Is a Jumbo Loan?
-An FAQFor home buyers seeking a luxury home, jumbo mortgages are the easiest way to borrow a lot of money for a property.
-Jumbo loans create greater risk for the lender.
-Because of this additional risk, qualifying for a jumbo loan can be more of a challenge.
-Knowing what a jumbo mortgage is, what it takes to qualify for a jumbo mortgage and what kind of risk is involved can help the home buyer decide if a jumbo mortgage is right for them.
+For homebuyers seeking a luxury home, jumbo mortgages are the easiest way to borrow a lot of money for a property.
+On the other hand, jumbo loans create greater risk for the lender—and for you.
+Because of this additional risk, qualifying for a jumbo loan can be a challenge.
+Knowing what a jumbo mortgage is, what it takes to qualify for a jumbo mortgage, and what kind of risk is involved can help you decide if a jumbo loan is right for you.

 For informational purposes only.
-Always consult with a licensed mortgage professional before proceeding with any real estate transaction.
+Always consult with a licensed mortgage or home loan professional before proceeding with any real estate transaction.

 What Is a Jumbo Loan?